MizaGBF/Rosetta-Public/readme.md

 > My instance is setup with Watchtower and automatically reboot once stopped, hence why it's called reboot.

 ## Setup

-### Creating config.json and your Discord Application
+### Creating config.json

 > [!IMPORTANT]
 > If you haven't yet, go to your Discord account settings, *Advanced* and turn on *Developer Mode*.
 > Now you can right click on anything to copy their IDs.

-The bot is configured with a file called `config.json`.
+The bot is configured with a simple file called `config.json`.
 Create one in its folder and paste the following:
 ```json
 {
     "tokens" : {